-And in both cases you might lose many potential bookings.
-With retargeting on links you can launch your campaign on time and still be able to retarget any site visitors it brings.
+And in both cases, you might lose many potential bookings.
+With retargeting links, you can launch your campaign on time and still be able to retarget any site visitors that come to your site.

 #6 You Want to Retarget Your Email Subscribers

-To create a retargeting list, you need to first add a retargeting script, a small snippet of code you get from the network you use, to your site or app.
+To create a retargeting list, you normally add a small snippet of code from the ad platform you’re using to your website or app.

-You then have to create a retargeting list that will include users identified by specific behaviour on your site (i.e. people who have visited a specific product page or have abandoned their shopping cart).
+Then in the ad platform, you create a retargeting list that will include users identified by specific behavior on your site.
+So you could create a list of people who have visited a specific product page or have abandoned their shopping cart.

-Once you create a retargeting code in your network of choice, you simply attach it to the link to create a tracking link.
+Once you create a retargeting code in your platform of choice, you simply attach it to your link to create a retargeting link.
 You still have to create a retargeting list and follow all the other steps of the process.
-But now the cookie file will be added to a user’s browser when they click on a link, not visit a specific page.
+But now the cookie file will be added to a user’s browser when they click on a link, rather than when they visit a specific page.

-To find out more about the process, check out this guide to creating retargeting links by ClickMeter (disclaimer: a tool offering this functionality).
+To find out more about the process, check out this guide to creating retargeting links by ClickMeter, which is a tool offering this functionality.

 Over to You….

-What do you think, would retargeting on the links be useful to your work?
+What do you think, would retargeting links be useful to you?
 Have you ever used it before?
 Share your opinion with us in the comments.